preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 4. Add settings for that property as needed.

-By using settings in the Page likes and comments block, you can set up a two way Yammer integration.
+By using settings in the Page likes and comments block, you can set up a two way Viva Engage integration.
 Note that you must set up the integration here first.

 For more information, see: :doc:`The Page likes and comments block </blocks/page-likes-and-comments/index>`